lariosm/lariosm.github.io/index.md

 ### Introduction

-This page is a collection of all my works I have developed at Western Oregon University.
-Namely, the Software Engineering course sequence.
+This page is a collection of all my works I have developed at Western Oregon University, namely, the Software Engineering course sequence.

 ### About Me